StefanTerdell/zod-to-json-schema/readme.md

 - Supports all relevant schema types, basic string, number and array length validations and string patterns.
 - Resolves recursive and recurring schemas with internal `$ref`s.
+- Also able to target Open API 3 (Swagger) specification for paths.

 ### Usage